rafaeleufrasio/lightning/README.txt

     @ startup_lightning.pro

-To simplify this process, this line can be added to the users IDL_STARTUP file.
-If one does not have a startup file, startup_RTE.pro can be made the startup file and added to the users preferences with:
+To simplify this process, this line CAN be added to the users IDL_STARTUP file.
+If one does not have a startup file, startup_lightning.pro can be made the startup file and added to the users preferences with:

-    PREF_SET, 'IDL_STARTUP', /PATH_TO_LIGHTNING_DIRECTORY/startup_RTE.pro, /commit
+    PREF_SET, 'IDL_STARTUP', /PATH_TO_LIGHTNING_DIRECTORY/startup_lightning.pro, /commit

 Lightning v2 must then be compiled before running using: